Philip-Otter/OCM/README.md

 ## Oysters and 5H3LLf15H
 ***
 Each Oyster file is composed of a set of instructions that is used to build out your cheat menu for a particular game.
 The "language" of Oysters is 5H3LLf15H.
 Each default line in 5H3LLf15H is used to build a singular interactive cheat.
-Each line is prefixed by a "shell" and its "meat".
+In general each line is prefixed by a "shell" and its "meat".
 Combined they make a unique shellfish.
 ```
 {} <- This is a shell
 # <- This is a comment meat